crcx/retroforth/doc/RETRO-Book.md

 # A Quick Tutorial

-Programming in RETRO is all about creating words to solve the problem at hand.
+Programming in Retro is all about creating words to solve the problem at hand.
 Words operate on data, which can be kept in memory or on the stack.